gabeklein/expressive-mvc/README.md

 ```
 <sup><a href="https://codesandbox.io/s/async-example-inmk4">View in CodeSandbox</a></sup>

-> Notice how our components can remain completely independent from the logic.
+> Notice how our components remain completely independent from the logic.
 >
-> If we want to modify or even duplicate our `ActionSequence`, with a new aesthetic or different verbiage, we don't need to copy or edit any of these behaviors. 🤯
+> If we want to modify or even duplicate our `ActionSequence`, with a new aesthetic or different verbiage, we don't need to copy or edit any of these behaviors!

 <br/>

 ### 👾 Level 2 Clear!

-> Nice, we're able to create full-blown experiences, while keeping the number of hooks in a component to a minimum (namely one).
+> Nice, now we're able to create full-blown experiences, while keeping the number of hooks used to a minimum (namely one).
 That's good, because being able to separate this stuff promotes better patterns.
-Reduce, reuse, recycle!
+Reduce, reuse, recycle.
 >
-> However we can keep going, because with Models, _sharing_ logic means more than just reusing.
+> However we can keep going, because with Models, _sharing_ logic means more than just reusing logic.

 <br/>
 <h1 id="sharing-section">Sharing state</h1>

-One of the most important features of a Model is an ability to share a single, active state with any number of users, be them components or even [other controllers](#concept-ambient).
-Whether you want state in-context or to be usable app-wide, you can, with a number of simple abstractions.
+One of the most important features of a Model is the ability to share a single, active state with any number of users, be them components or even [other controllers](#concept-ambient).
+Whether you need state in-context or to be usable app-wide, you can, with a number of simple abstractions.

 <br/>

 <h2 id="concept-sharing">The Basics</h2>

-Before going in depth, a quick example should help get the point across.
+Before going in depth, a quick example will help get the basic point across.

 ### Step 1
 Start with a normal, run-of-the-mill Model.